Power Esports Conference: Postseason

-All conference members qualify for the PEC National Championship in Las Vegas.
+The top four teams in each division for each game qualify for the PEC National Championship in Las Vegas.
 The event uses a double-elimination LAN format, with match operations administered by the conference in partnership with LeagueOS.

+Awards

+The PEC gives out First and Second Team All Conference Teams, as well as All Americans.

 Season summaries

 2024–25 season

 The inaugural season produced four championship matchups across the supported titles.
 Boise State and Michigan State each secured two national championships: